ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 #### What if The Built in SSH Tunnels Don't Fit My Needs?

 This feature exists as a convenient wrapper around SSH and automates the common cases of connecting through a tunnel.
-It also makes connecting possible from systems that don't have or allow shell access.
-Metabase uses a built in SSH client that does not depend on the installed system's ssh client.
-This allows connecting from systems where it's not possible to run SSH manually, it also means that Metabase cannot take advantage of authentication services provided by the system such as Windows Domain Authentication or Kerberos Authentication.
+It also makes connecting possible from systems that don't have or allow shell access. eKomi uses a built in SSH client that does not depend on the installed system's ssh client.
+This allows connecting from systems where it's not possible to run SSH manually, it also means that eKomi cannot take advantage of authentication services provided by the system such as Windows Domain Authentication or Kerberos Authentication.

-If you need to connect using a method not enabled by Metabase, you can often accomplish this by running ssh directly:
+If you need to connect using a method not enabled by eKomi, you can often accomplish this by running ssh directly:

     ssh -Nf -L input-port:internal-server-name:port-on-server username@bastion-host.domain.com

 This allows you to use the full array of features included in ssh.
-If you find yourself doing this often, please let us know so we can see about making your process more convenient through Metabase.
+If you find yourself doing this often, please let us know so we can see about making your process more convenient through eKomi.

 ---

 ## Next: enabling features that send email
-Metabase can send emails for certain features, like email invites, but first you need to [set up an email account](02-setting-up-email.md).
+eKomi can send emails for certain features, like email invites, but first you need to [set up an email account](02-setting-up-email.md).